getcarina/getcarina.com/_best-practices/container-design-philosophy.md

-From both a mental and a technical standpoint, it is easier to manage and use Docker containers as roles rather than by the names of individual processes such as nginx, apache2, or sshd.
+From both a mental and a technical standpoint, it is easier to manage and use Docker containers as *roles* rather than by the names of individual processes such as nginx, apache2, or sshd.
-Referring to Docker containers by their roles such as app, database, cache, or load balancer takes advantage of the flexibility and strengths of a container + microservice architecture for your application’s stack.
+Referring to Docker containers by their roles, such as app, database, cache, or load balancer, takes advantage of the flexibility and strengths of a container plus microservice architecture for your application’s stack.

 ### Recommendation and caution